Spanish Present Tense: The Ultimate Beginner-friendly Guide (with Quiz)

 - comer → com-

--AR Verbs: How to Conjugate in Present Tense
+How to Conjugate -AR Verbs in the Present Tense

 -AR verb endings are as you see in the chart below:

-baila, as in: Baila todas las mañanas (He/she/it/you singular formal dances every morning).
+Baila todas las mañanas (He/she/it dances every morning/You (singular formal) dance every morning).

--ER Verbs: How to Conjugate in Present Tense
+How to Conjugate -ER Verbs in the Present Tense

 Here are the endings for -ER verbs: